Greewil/version-update-helper/README.md

                                      Suggesting to use this parameter to force increasing version when your project configuration expects to increase versions only when there is git diff.
+                                     This parameter can't be used with '--check-git-diff'.
+            [--offline
+              | --airplane-mode]     to work offline without updating origin/MAIN_BRANCH_NAME
-                                     This parameter can't be used with '--check-git-diff'. uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!
+                                     and to stop searching for vuh updates. uv, update-version           replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account This parameter can't be use with '-vp' parameter!
             [-vp=<version_part>]     to force increasing specified part of the version ('major', 'minor' or 'patch')